Gammerdinger/sex-SNP-finder/README.md

 ### Command line input options

-* input_file -> This is your sync file from the Popoolation2 pipeline.
-The format should look like this:
+* input_file -> input_file.sync -> This is your sync file from the Popoolation2 pipeline.
+The format should look like this (You do not need to have the reference genome loaded into the 3rd column.
+Sex_SNP_Finder.pl does utilize reference genome information):
+    *Column 1 -> Scaffold/Contig
+    *Column 2 -> Position
+    *Column 3 -> Reference genome base
+    *Column 4 -> Pool1 A:T:C:G:Del:N
+    *Column 5 -> Pool2 A:T:C:G:Del:N
 ```
     scaffold_0	1	N	0:2:0:0:0:0	0:4:0:0:0:0
     scaffold_0	2	N	7:0:0:0:0:0	5:0:0:0:0:0